Tutorials - The language

 Loops

 Giving the user a choice is a thing, but repeating an action is another that is very useful in a program as well.
 For example, if we need to compute the sum of values in a list, we would need to loop over the values of the list.
-In video games, we would need loops to generate waves of ennemies.
+In video games, we would need loops to generate waves of enemies.

 Loops in ArkScript are created by using the keyword while.